samfearn/MathsDept/_projects/2022-ProjectIV.md

 Prerequisites
 -------------

-Algebra II is a prerequisite for this project.
-Representation Theory III/IV will be beneficial to this project, but it is not a compulsory prerequisite.
-Students taking this project will also be expected to have a good understanding of linear algebra.
+Algebra II is a prerequisite for this project, and students taking this project will also be expected to have a good understanding of linear algebra.
+Cryptography and Codes III will be beneficial to the project, but it is not a compulsory pre-requisite.
+Representation Theory IV will be beneficial to this project, but it is not a compulsory co-requisite.

 Resources
 ----------